 - Insert the email address where you want to receive the notifications.

 - Enjoy your Cal Times subscription!

-If you have a fever, cough or other symptoms, please call your doctor.
-Professionals at the Student Health Center will be checking voicemail left at 724-938-4232.
+If you have a fever, cough or other symptoms, please contact the Student Health Center at 724-938-4232.
 The Health Center they will schedule an appointment (following social distancing guidelines) or provide tele-medicine services.

-If you are struggling to find the resources you need to complete your course work, maintain your mental or physical health, address food insecurity, or confront other issues that present as barriers to success, please contact Rachel Michaels, director of Student Wellness Support Services, at firstname.lastname@example.org.
+If you are struggling to find the resources you need to complete your coursework, maintain your mental or physical health, sustain your recovery (PARC), address food insecurity, or confront other issues that present as barriers to success, please contact Rachel Michaels, director of Student Wellness Support Services, at firstname.lastname@example.org.

 If you need support for recovery, these websites can help you find online meetings: